jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 rpki1_roa/YYYY

 YYYY is a string representing an IPv4 or IPv6 address.
-The following URL would be used to find information for a ROA that completely encompasses the "192.0.2.0" IP address:
+The following URL would be used to find information for the most-specific ROA matching the "192.0.2.0" IP address:

 ```
 https://example.net/rdap/rpki1_roa/192.0.2.0